vxnode/NODE-RAT/README.md

 This tool is provided "as is" for educational and authorized testing purposes only.
 Use at your own risk and always obtain proper permission before accessing any system.

-Install all moudles and packages in the moudle.txt with this command pip install -r moudle.txt
+Install all modules and packages in the moudle.txt with this command pip install -r moudle.txt

 For others it might not work so try these instead